nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 8. If existing groups with the group name are found, a message indicating that another group with the same name is printed using `TextUi#printlnMessage`
 9. `GroupCreateCommand` class generates a new groupId and create a new `Group` object using the group name, name list, and groupId.
 10. The list of `Group` object are managed by a `Profile` object, hence `Manager#getProfile#addGroup` is called to store the new Group object in the Profile.
-11. The `GroupCreateCommand` class prints a message indicating that a group has been successfully created
+11. The `GroupCreateCommand` class prints a message indicating that a group has been successfully created.

 ### Remove a group
 ### View a group